-Valentine’s Day is upon us and what I’d like to know is are you and your employees feeling the love?
+Valentine’s Day is upon us and what I’d like to know: is your employee engagement strategy really working and your employees feeling the love?
 Now this isn’t a blog about the do’s and don’ts of office romances – but rather a question about how warm and affectionate your employees feel about working for you.

 Are they in the first flush of romance (full of enthusiasm and eager to please) or has their passion started to wane (you’re losing your appeal and they’re looking around for something new)?
 In work – as in life – it can sometimes be difficult to keep the flames of ‘love’ alive.
 But like any relationship, you have to work at keeping the partnership fresh if you want it to flourish.

 So what can employers do to help keep employee engagement high, particularly after Christmas at a time when some of the more traditional financial motivators are out of the question?
 Here’s our Valentine’s Day top five tips:

 - Talk to each other: Make sure employees know what’s expected of them and where you want them to focus their efforts.
 Involve them in discussions about new and different ways to tackle the job in hand.
 Staff on the front-line often know the fine details about how things work and can make good suggestions about how to approach tasks more efficiently.
 And of course if it’s their idea, they will be enthusiastic about implementing the changes.

 - Find out what makes them tick: Ask people what they like doing and think about what they are good at (it’s often the same thing).
 Give them the opportunity to do more in areas they enjoy and where they excel, rather than focusing on what they struggle with.
 Make the effort to find out if they have other skills and talents they are not using in their current role, but which could be employed in the business to good effect.